lacerdamarcelo/poptorch/README.md

 # PopTorch
-PopTorch is a repository with population-based metaheuristics implemented in PyTorch.
+PopTorch is a Python package with population-based metaheuristics implemented in PyTorch.